rust-lang/rfcs/text/3334-niche.md

   account.)
 - A raw pointer.
 (This allows user-defined types to store a properly typed pointer while using known-invalid pointer values as niches.)
-- A fieldless enum with a `repr` of a primitive integer type.
+- A fieldless enum with a `repr` of a built-in integer type.

 Declaring a niche on a struct whose field type does not meet these restrictions results in an error.